tscnlab/ReitmayerEtAl_bioRxiv_2025/README.md

 2. Questionnaire responses (Folder: `02_questionnaire`): KSS, MAS, and NASA-TLX
 3. Demographic information (Folder: `03_demographics`)

 We manually aggregated these data using Microsoft Excel to create a single, unified dataset.
-The resulting `data.csv` file contains detailed records for each participant (ID: 101-116) across all time points (Timeframe: 1-10) and experimental sessions (Scenario: 1, 10, 70, 595) including responses of NASA-TLX, MAS and KSS questionnaires as well as results of the performance tasks.
+The resulting `data.csv` file contains detailed records for each participant (ID: 101-116) across all time points (Timepoint: 1-10) and experimental sessions (Scenario: 1, 10, 70, 595) including responses of NASA-TLX, MAS and KSS questionnaires as well as results of the performance tasks.

 ### Data processing